 A Retreat with Sakyong Mipham and Pema Chodron

 There is unconquerable courage within you.
 The key to awakening it is to tap into the boundless reserve of strength at the very core of your being—your intrinsic human goodness.
-This audio retreat will teach you how to do… Read More
+This audio retreat will teach you how to do it,… Read More

 A Retreat with Pema Chodron on Discovering Your Radiant Self-Confidence

 We all have fears, but when we look closely at them, we discover that behind each fear resides a basic fear of ourselves.
-We’re afraid to look at our habitual styles of thinking and behaving because we might not… Read More
+We’re afraid to look at our habitual styles of thinking and behaving because we might not always… Read More

 Pema Chödrön is an American Buddhist nun in the lineage of Chögyam Trungpa.
 She is resident teacher at Gampo Abbey in Nova Scotia, the first Tibetan monastery in North America established for Westerners.
 She is the author of many books and audiobooks, including the best-selling When Things Fall Apart and Don't Bite the Hook.

 Pema Chödrön was born Deirdre Blomfield-Brown in 1936, in New York City.
 She attended Miss Porter’s School in Connecticut and graduated from the University of California at Berkeley.
 She taught as an elementary school teacher for many years in both New Mexico and California.
 Pema has two children and three grandchildren.

 While in her mid-thirties, Pema traveled to the French Alps and encountered Lama Chime Rinpoche, with whom she studied for several years.
 She became a novice nun in 1974 while studying with Lama Chime in London.
 His Holiness the Sixteenth Karmapa came to England at that time, and Pema received her ordination from him.